Monza Fairway Hybrid Review: Cantilever Technology?

 The Monza Fairway Hybrid is priced at $279, but at the time of this writing, it’s available for $229 right here.

-That’s a pretty decent price for a club that can do the work of your driver, fairway wood, and hybrid.
+That’s a pretty decent price for a club that can perform on and off the tee.
 Even so, we all want to minimize risk, so let’s talk return policy.

 The Monza comes with a 60-day money-back guarantee.
 If you’re not happy with the club, you can return it for a refund, minus shipping and handling charges.